Admins

 • Calculate the difference in days or a certain date between two date fields.

-• Display different images if a certain criteria is true (e.g., traffic light based on length of another field).
+• Display different images if a certain criteria is true (e.g., traffic light based on the length of another field, and more).

-Formula fields have slightly different characteristics from a normal field – they are not editable and their values are generated behind the scenes in the Object using the formula editor.
-If you can handle basic functions in an Excel sheet, then you can handle formula fields.
+Formula fields have slightly different characteristics from other custom fields – they are not editable and their values are generated behind the scenes, tweaking the logic in the Object records using the formula editor.
+If you can handle basic functions in an Excel sheet, then you will master Salesforce formula fields in no time!

-As with any other custom Salesforce field, formula fields are created by following just a handful of steps:
+As with any other custom Salesforce fields, formula fields are created by following just a handful of steps:

-• Access the Object Manager from Setup – navigate to the object you wish to create the Formula Field on.
+• Access the Object Manager from Setup, then navigate to the object you wish to create the Formula Field on.
+Alternatively, you can always opt for the Edit Object option from the Setup wheel if you already are on one of those Object’s records.

-• Click New in the Field and Relationship section of the Object you decide on.
+• Click New in the Fields & Relationships section of the Object you decided on.

 • Select Formula as the field type.